Seth Page

 If an exciting hospitality job and beautiful mountain setting is beckoning you, Stanford Sierra Conference Center is a place where you'll have the opportunity to work and play hard, make new friends and help guests enjoy their stay.

-Beyond the rewards of working and playing in a beautiful mountain setting, you'll earn a $16.50+/hour wage, live in onsite rustic cabins, indulge in delicious and healthy meals, and have full use of the recreational facilities.
+Beyond the rewards of working and playing in a beautiful mountain setting, you'll earn a wage beginning at $17/hour (+tips), live in onsite rustic cabins, indulge in delicious and healthy meals, and have full use of the recreational facilities.
 Self-motivated, hardworking, and reliable people who have an excellent sense of professionalism, a warm personality, and a high level of maturity will thrive at Stanford Sierra.
 The spring conference season runs from mid-April to mid-June (there are also some specialty jobs for the spring and three-season positions which run from spring through fall); the fall term runs from early September through mid-November; and opportunities for extended employment and increased responsibility may also become available during your work term.
 Learn more at StanfordSierra.com.

 |